 The following are the current LTG Committee members.

-Susannah Davies possesses an MSc in forensic science and has been employed as a forensic toxicologist for Analytical Services International, ASI Ltd (formerly The Analytical Unit) at St George's, University of London, under the supervision of Prof David Holt and Prof Atholl Johnston, since 2004.
-Susannah's main area of practice is the toxicological analysis of biological samples submitted on behalf of coroners, police, clinicians and other health professionals.
-She is also involved in case reporting and interpretation of analytical results.
-ASI Ltd is a GLP/GCP compliant laboratory and Susannah's additional role of Facility Quality Co-ordinator ensures the laboratory maintains its compliance.
+Over the years Susannah's main area of practice has been the toxicological analysis of biological samples submitted on behalf of coroners, police, clinicians and other health professionals.
+She was involved in case reporting and interpretation of analytical results.
+Both ASI Ltd and RPS Group are GLP/GCP/UKAS 17025 compliant laboratories and Susannah's additional Quality roles in both companies has been prominent, ensuring compliance.

-She frequently attends LTG (formerly London Toxicology Group) meetings and presents regularly at these and other meetings on the subject of newly-introduced designer drugs.
+She has attended LTG (formerly London Toxicology Group) meetings since 2004 and has been the secretary for over 10 years.
+She has regularly presented over the years at many meetings on the subject of newly-introduced designer drugs.
 She has been involved in researching designer drugs in collaboration with Mr John Ramsey, TICTAC Communications at St George's, since she completed her MSc project with him in 2004.
-This work involves characterising tablets, capsules, liquids, and powders associated with the dance scene.
+This work involved characterising tablets, capsules, liquids, and powders associated with the dance scene.
 She has now attended four Glastonbury Music festivals and advised Avon and Somerset police in the identification of recreational drugs on site.

 Susannah has published 21 peer-reviewed original papers in leading journals (5 first author).
 She has also presented 18 posters at international conferences such as The International Association of Forensic Toxicologists (TIAFT) and the International Association for Therapeutic Drug Monitoring and Clinical Toxicology (IATDMCT), for which she is a member of the Young Scientists Committee.
-She was recently included in the UK Register of Toxicologists as an European Registered Toxicologist (ERT).
+She was also played a prominent role on the organising committee for TIAFT 2019 Birmingham.

 Susannah has been involved in teaching for several years, conveying routine case work, research and structured reading to others.
 She has been involved in assisting in the training of students from the MSc Analytical Toxicology course (Queen Mary, University of London).
-She also lectures regularly on MBBS, BSc and MSc courses for other Colleges and Universities.
+She has also lectured on MBBS, BSc and MSc courses for other Colleges and Universities.

 Professor Johnston is Professor of Clinical Pharmacology at Barts and The London School of Medicine and Dentistry, Queen Mary University of London, visiting Professor of Forensic Pharmacology and Toxicology at St George’s University of London, and the Director of the laboratory of Analytical Services International Ltd. He is a Fellow of the Faculty of Pharmaceutical Medicine, the British Pharmacological Society, the Royal College of Pathologists, the Royal Society of Medicine, and the Royal Statistical Society.
 He is a Chartered Scientist, a European Registered Toxicologist, and a state registered Clinical Scientist.